pal03377/master-thesis/thesis.typ

 The failure to run the experiment beyond five lines of code in length on the test server indicates a need for memory optimization in ThemisML, as well as a potential need for more powerful hardware.
 Previous efforts to mitigate problems involving memory involved processing similarity comparisons in batches, but these adaptations proved inadequate for the used hardware.

-Using a test server with more memory available will likely enable ThemisML to process longer methods, and to be used for supporting small courses.

 To roughly estimate the processing time for a large course, we extrapolate the results from the experiment with a single feedback item on a single submission, given $n$ previous submissions to $n=2000$ and conclude that processing a single manual feedback item given by a tutor would take approximately 2:30 minutes.
 Assuming that the total computation time mostly depends on the number of given feedback items (which seems plausible, see @evaluationScalability1b), we can estimate that processing 17,000 feedback items would take approximately 708 hours.
 This is too long to be useful in practice.
+We therefore conclude that our expectations stated in @scalabilityObjectives were not fully fulfilled.
 Improvements could include using more powerful hardware, optimizing the code, or processing the feedback items on multiple machines at once.

+Using a test server with more memory available will likely enable ThemisML to process longer methods, and to be used for supporting small courses.

 === Limitations
 // Note: Describe limitations and threats to validity of your evaluation, e.g. reliability, generalizability, selection bias, researcher bias